soxueren/atsd/installation/vmware-esxi-server-vsphere.md

 -   Have virtualization enabled in your BIOS.
 This is normally enabled by default, but in some cases you may have to enter your system BIOS manually to enable virtualization.
--   At least 4 GB of RAM on the host machine and at least 1 GB of RAM allocated to the virtual machine.
+-   At least 2 GB of RAM allocated to the virtual machine.

 ## Installing ATSD in VMware ESXi Server/vSphere